luxonis/depthai-docs-website/source/pages/faq.rst

 As such, we have many mechanisms to allow direct communication:
  - `Luxonis Community Slack <https://join.slack.com/t/luxonis-community/shared_invite/zt-emg3tas3-C_Q38TI5nZbKUazZdxwvXw>`__.
 Use this for real-time communication with our engineers.
 We can even make dedicated channels for your project/effort public or private in here for discussions as needed.
  - `Luxonis Github <https://github.com/luxonis>`__.
 Feel free to make Github issues in any/all of the pertinent repositories with questions, feature requests, or issue reports.
 We usually respond within a couple ours (and often w/in a couple minutes).
-For a summary of our Githubs, see [here](#githubs).
+For a summary of our Githubs, see :ref:`here <Where are the Githubs?
+Is DepthAI Open Source?>`.
  - `discuss.luxonis.com <https://discuss.luxonis.com/>`__.
 Use this for starting any public discussions, ideas, product requests, support requests etc. or generally to engage with the Luxonis Community.
 While you're there, check out this awesome visual-assistance device being made with DepthAI for the visually-impaire, `here <https://discuss.luxonis.com/d/40-questions-re-depthai-usb3-ffc-edition-cameras>`__.